Javiehz/SimpsonsAPI/README.md

-Some commits are maybe useless, but this exercise was done to practice
+Some issues are maybe to small, but this exercise was done to practice